-Blue Marble Private declares in its press release that this is the equivalent (after inflation) to a first class passage $4,350 on RMS Titanic's inaugural -- and only -- voyage from Southampton, England, to New York.
+Blue Marble Private declares this is the equivalent (after inflation) to a $4,350 First Class passage on RMS Titanic’s inaugural – and only – voyage from Southampton, England, to New York.

 Which makes for a nice irony, but is almost twice as much as the $59,000 Deep Ocean Expeditions charged when it last brought tourists to the site in 2012.

 So what do you get for your dollars?

 A fancy title: Clients are known as Mission Specialists and will learn to assist the expedition team in the submersible and aboard the expedition yacht.
 Three potential days of diving, with dives lasting three hours.

 The opportunity to spot weird and wonderful bioluminescent critters during the 90-minute descent.

 Three hours exploring the remains of the 269-meter-long ship, taking in the deck, the bow, the bridge and the cavern where the grand staircase was once located.

 There’ll also be the opportunity to “explore Titanic’s massive debris field, home to numerous artifacts strewn across the ocean floor, nearly undisturbed for over a century,” says Blue Marble Private founder Elizabeth Ellis.